 Let’s blend this effect gently into the image.
 Double-click on the Blending Options icon for the Smart Blur filter.

 In the box that opens, change the blending mode to Screen and set the Opacity around 35%.

 Step 7: Add a Solid Color Fill Layer

 Watercolor paintings usually aren’t filled to the edges with the scene so we want to put a “canvas” behind the image.
 We’ll do that with a solid color fill layer.

 Click the Adjustment Layer icon at the bottom of the Layers panel.
 It looks like a half-filled circle.
 Choose Solid Color from the menu.

 The color picker will pop up.
-You can choose pure white as your canvas or I liked a cream color for this image.
+You can choose pure white as your canvas or I like a cream color for this image.
 Ultimately, you can pick whatever color you want.

 The fill layer will appear on top of the image.
 Grab the fill layer and drag until the blue lines appear to place the color layer under the image layer.

 We want the solid color to be peeking out around the edges as if the image were painted on a canvas.
 To do that, let’s create a negative mask on the image layer.